 CIRP's Injury Science REU students pose with a crash test dummy, an important part of the Center's Pediatric Biomechanics Research.

-The Center for Injury Research and Prevention (CIRP) at The Children's Hospital of Philadelphia partnered with the University of Pennsylvania to host the Injury Science Research Experiences for Undergraduates (REU) program, a 10-week paid summer research internships for undergraduate students.
+The Center for Injury Research and Prevention (CIRP) at The Children's Hospital of Philadelphia partners with the University of Pennsylvania to host the Injury Science Research Experiences for Undergraduates (REU) program, a 10-week paid summer research internship opportunity for undergraduate students.
 CIRP is a leading multidisciplinary center engaged in collaborative cross-discipline research implementing real world applications.

 Student Eligibility for the Injury Science Research Experiences for Undergraduates (REU) program: